 Piet (P W.) Moerland: Mr. Moerland was appointed to Rabobank Nederland's Executive Board as of 1 January 2003.
 As one of the two members of the Executive Board focused on the cooperative retail business, Mr. Moerland is responsible for Medium and Small scale Business, Shared Services and Facilities and the department that operationally supports the local banks.
 After completing his degree and dissertation in the field of economics at the Erasmus University of Rotterdam in 1978, Mr. Moerland undertook a position with Rabobank Nederland's Central Group Staff from 1979 to 1980.
 Mr. Moerland then took a position as a professor of business administration with a focus on economics at the University of Groningen from 1981 to 1987 and as a professor of business economics with a focus on corporate finance at the University of Tilburg from 1988 to 2002.
 Mr. Moerland also had an unsponsored chair as a professor of corporate governance at the University of Tilburg.
-Within the Rabobank Group Mr. Moerland serves as a member of the Supervisory Board of Rabobank International Advisory Services B.V. and as a member of the Board of Directors of Rabobank Foundation and as a Member of the Supervisory Board of Bank Sarasin & Cie AG.
-Outside Rabobank, Mr. Moerland serves as a member of the Supervisory Board of Essent N.V. (electricity), member of the Advisory Board of the Netherlands Order of Accountants and Administration Consultants, Member of the Board of Directors of the NVB (Association of Dutch Banks), member of the Executive Committee European Association of Co-operative Banks (Groupement) and Chairman of the Board of Stichting Toezicht Interne Markt Rabobank Ledencertificaten.
+Within the Rabobank Group Mr. Moerland serves as a member of the Supervisory Board of Rabobank International Advisory Services B.V. and as a member of the Board of Directors of Rabobank, Mr. Moerland serves as a member of the Supervisory Board of Essent N.V. (electricity), member of the Advisory Board of the Netherlands Order of Accountants and Administration Consultants, Member of the Board of Directors of the NVB (Association of Dutch Banks), member of the Executive Committee European Association of Co-operative Banks (Groupement) and Chairman of the Board of Stichting Toezicht Interne Markt Rabobank Ledencertificaten.